 Shorebirds, Pacific Northwest

-There are many Long Billed Dowitcher that visit the BC Coast and outer islands during the summer months.
+There are many Long Billed Dowitcher that visits the Pacific Northwest and outer islands during the summer months.
 This bird is very similar in appearance to the short billed Dowitcher.
 Both birds are medium to large shorebirds.
 In breeding plumage, they are reddish underneath and mottled brown above.
 In flight, they show a pale trailing edge on their wings and a distinctive white blaze up their backs, which easily identifies them as Dowitchers.

 Long Billed Dowitchers usually nest on the ground near water.
 The nest itself is a fairly deep scrape in a clump of moss or grass, lined with grass.
 The bottom of the nest is often damp.
 Both parents take turns incubating the eggs for up to 22 days.
 The young leave the nest within a day of hatching and find their own food.
 Both parents help tend the young at first, but the female may abandon the group soon after they hatch.
 The male will stay with the young until they are ready to fledge.